 Many thanks to Bernd Rosenlecher for pointing out another error (18 May 2011).

-Service manuals can be a particular source of humour with their cooper wire, raisin-cored soldier, fuse crips, arnaments and other exotic and rare components.
+Service manuals can be a particular source of humour with their cooper wire, raisin-cored soldier, fuse crips, arnaments, mulch plexers and other exotic and rare components.
 Others deviate in their instructions for different languages - in an English version a 1mV reading is required one minute after switch-on whilst, if you are French or German one needs 20mV after ten minutes!
 One respected manufacturer's diagram for a stereo amp shows clear confusion over a driver transistor, misnumbered on the PCB, that is indeterminate in that, according to the schematic and the part number in the company's own (later) 'Survey of Semiconductors', can be either NPN or PNP.
 The schematic correctly shows a NPN, but a PNP is specified for that part number.
 Both sides of the left volume control are shown grounded.
 Sometimes the input polarities of opamps maybe confused.
 As sometimes happens, the same manufacturer in a later amplifier redesigned the entire PCB, the original case being retained.
+Sometimes extensive mods are required to overcome initial shortcomings.
 One rare and sought after tuner's circuit diagram has a very strange arrangement and assymetry in the feedback networks of the MPX decoder post amplifiers, differing wildly from the IC manufacturer's application circuit, apart from the tuner head's local oscillator output and tuning voltage input pins having the same designation.

 Care has been taken to eliminate the author's mistakes so that others can be shown, as above, and some source material has either been scant or of a very poor quality.
 Deliberate 'errors' that do not affect the accuracy of the content have been included to emphasise the original and hand-rendered nature of these pages.
 However, no-one reported the very real problem that existed on one of my schematics (originally posted 24/11/04), despite attention having been deliberately drawn to it.
 This was then rectified 4 years later.
-If you find any that merit correction then
+If you find any that merit correction, even obvious cut and paste errors, then